Jaketh444/union_shop/README.md

 # Union Shop Flutter App

+---

+## Recent Updates

+- December 2025: Full codebase scan and clean-up completed
+- Removed deprecated code and duplication
+- Applied automated formatting and fixes to all Dart files
+- Refactored for clarity and maintainability

+---

 A cross-platform shop app for the University of Portsmouth Students’ Union.
 Browse official merchandise, view collections, and explore products in a modern, responsive interface.